 Thanks to a $50,000 challenge grant, your gift will be matched 1-to-1, so every dollar you give today will go twice as far!

 Sasan Ultra Mega Power Project

-Sasan Ultra Mega Power Project is one of nine Ultra Mega Power Projects proposed by the government of India as part of a strategy to add an additional 100,000 megawatts of generation capacity by 2017.
+Sasan Ultra Mega Power Project is one of the Ultra Mega Power Projects proposed by the government of India.

 - 1 Location